 InternshipsPractical experience is critical to success in business.
 Marshall has developed an extensive network of prospective employers who offer internships during the summer between their first and second year.
 Successful internships often lead to job offers.

-International Exchange ProgramThe Marshall School offers a range of international exchange programs in cooperation with leading business schools around the world.
-Through this program students may attend a partner institution in Europe, Asia, Latin America or Australia.
-Students may choose to spend a semester abroad or may enroll in a summer program.
+International Exchange ProgramThe Marshall School offers a range of international semester-long exchange programs in cooperation with leading business schools around the world.
 Since many of the programs are taught in English, language proficiency is not a requirement for all countries.
-Students must complete the M.B.A. core and maintain a 3.0 GPA in order to participate in the exchange program.
+Students must complete the M.B.A. core courses and maintain a 3.0 GPA in order to participate in the exchange program.
 This program is open to full-time M.B.A. and MBA.PM students.

 Program StructureA total of 63 units is required.
 The following outlines the typical full-time student’s schedule: